Pexers/CS-fundamentals/Infrastructure Architecture/Automation/Continuous Integration & Deployment.md

 #### Running Jenkins system
 Jenkins' source code is mostly Java, with a few Groovy, Ruby, and Antlr files.
 We  can run the Jenkins WAR standalone or as a servlet in a Java application server such as Tomcat.
 In either case, it produces a web user interface and accepts calls to its REST API.

 The recommended way to install Jenkins is though Docker.
 The Docker image to use is the official `jenkins/jenkins` image from the Docker Hub repository.
 This image contains the current Long-Term Support (LTS) release of Jenkins (which is production-ready).
-However this image doesn’t have docker CLI inside it and is not bundled with frequently used Blue Ocean plugins and features.
+However this image doesn't have docker CLI inside it and is not bundled with frequently used Blue Ocean plugins and features.

 Blue Ocean as it stands provides easy-to-use Pipeline visualization.
 It was intended to be a rethink of the Jenkins user experience, designed from the ground up for Jenkins Pipeline.
 Blue Ocean was intended to reduce clutter and increases clarity for all users.